-Project look Sharp is Ithaca College’s Media Literacy Initiative.
-Project Look Sharp supports the integration of critical thinking through media literacy in school curriculum and teaching.
+Project Look Sharp supports the integration of critical thinking and media literacy into the teaching of core content in multiple subject areas.
 They do this through developing and providing lesson plans, media materials, training, and support for educators at all education levels.
 The purpose of media literacy education is to help individuals of all ages develop the habits of inquiry and skills of expression they need to be critical thinkers, effective communicators, and active citizens in today’s world.